-We find a similar desire from groups which face myriad inequities within the health care system - people of color, those with lower incomes, rural residents, and those without health insurance.
+We find a similar desire from particular groups that largely face inequities within the health care system - people of color, those with lower incomes, rural residents, and those without health insurance.

 "Q: What does the following statement mean to you: "Everyone deserves to have access to quality affordable health care regardless of their health status, social need, race, ethnicity, income, or where they live."